-St. Vincent de Paul assistance programs in San Diego.
+St. Vincent de Paul assistance programs in San Diego County.

-St. Vincent de Paul administers a number of social services and assistance programs for San Diego families.
+St. Vincent de Paul administers a number of social services as well as assistance programs for San Diego County families.
 Many of their resources focus on preventing and addressing homelessness, resolving medical needs, and assisting with self-sufficiency such as helping people increase their income or find a job.

 Housing resources are also often offered by St. Vincent de Paul in partnership with other non-profits.
 Examples of these partnerships include Interfaith Community Services as well as Veteran's Village of San Diego.
 One program can provide Veterans with homeless prevention services, and resources can permanently house 100 veteran families each year.
 The services specific to military members and veterans are offered to the community using the Veteran Homelessness Prevention Demonstration grant.

-Other legal aid, eviction prevention, and resources are offered with San Diego County Health and Human Services Agency, Legal Aid, the community action agency, Episcopal Community Services, Travelers Aid, and Veterans Administration.
+Other legal aid, eviction prevention, and resources are offered with San Diego County Health and Human Services Agency.
+This may be where grants or loans for bills or housing costs, like rent, may come into play.
+There is also free Legal Aid, the community action agency, Episcopal Community Services, Travelers Aid, and Veterans Administration.

 Meals and food are provided by the San Diego St. Vincent de Paul.
 Two kitchens operate 365 days a year.
+There is also a free food pantry.
 Free meals are served to the needy, including breakfast, lunch and dinner.
 A hot meal is also served daily to non-resident neighbors.

-While it may be hard to believe, in total over 1 million meals are prepared annually for neighbors and residents in need of help.
-This is equivalent to about 3000 meals per day.
+While it may be hard to believe, in total hundreds of thousands of meals are prepared annually for neighbors and residents in need of help.
+This is equivalent to a few thousand meals per day.
 All food served and prepared is nutritious, cost-effective, and well-balanced.

 Case Managers that are part of St. Vincent de Paul in San Diego will also utilize their expertise and support clients in developing and achieving individualized housing and income goals.